 3. Understand what is (and isn’t) included

-Buffet dining is usually a good idea because of its relative value, but if extras push the costs up, you can quickly see that financial benefit evaporate.
+Buffets are usually a good idea because of the relative value, but if extras push the costs up, you can quickly see that financial benefit evaporate.
 So, before you commit to the buffet, make sure you know what is included from alcohol and water to special dishes, desserts, tax and service charges.

 4. Plan your meal